andreafalletti/hyprland-/Basic-Config.md

 `no_vfr=bool` - disables VFR (variable frame rate) - VFR increases battery life at the expense of possible issues on a few monitors.
 (VFR is off by default)

+## Binds

+`pass_mouse_when_bound=bool` - if disabled, will not pass the mouse events to apps / dragging windows around if a keybind has been triggered.
+(Enabled by default)

 ## Debug
 ### only for developers